 There is a common perception that not knowing the answer makes a person feels unintelligent.
 For most jobs, people are paid to find answers.
 The addiction to answers however can be a big stumbling block to learning.

 When efficiency is prized above innovation, one prioritizes answers over questions.
-Yet, often it is the curiosity zone where questions are asked that most of the learning takes place.
-It is often observed that when one chooses to stay in curiosity a little longer rather than reacting, greater learning usually takes place.
+Yet, often it is the curiosity zone where good questions are asked and breakthroughs are experienced.

 I invite you to practice staying in the curiosity zone for a tad longer even when you feel that you already have an answer.